inviqa/harness-go/docs/how-to-guides/how-to-add-a-database.md

 # How to add a database to your project

-It is common for a Go application to require a database, in order to persist data.
+It is common for a Go application to require a database.
 In a microservices architecture it enables the [database-per-service] pattern.

 ## Supported databases